philbooth/check-types.js/README.md

 [![Build status][ci-image]][ci-status]

 A tiny JavaScript library
-for checking arguments
+for asserting types
-and throwing exceptions.
+and values.

 * [Why would I want that?](#why-would-i-want-that)
 * [How tiny is it?](#how-tiny-is-it)